 The map synapses Mij start out at zero strength.
-When the agent moves from node j = s(t) at time t to node i = s(t + 1), the map cell j is excited before the step, and map cell i after the step.
-When that happens, the agent potentiates the synapse between those two neurons to Mij = 1.
+When the agent moves from node j = s(t) at time t to node i = s(t + 1), the map cells j and i are excited in close succession.
+When that happens, the agent potentiates the synapses between those two neurons to Mji = Mij = 1.
 Of course, a map cell can also get activated through the recurrent network, and we must distinguish that from direct input from its point cell.
 We found that a simple threshold criterion is sufficient.
 Here θ is a threshold applied to both the pre- and post-synaptic activity, and the map synapse gets established only if both neurons respond above threshold.
 The tuning requirements for this threshold are discussed below.

 The goal synapses Gkj similarly start out at zero strength.
 Consider a particular goal cell k, and suppose its corresponding resource cell has activity Fky when the agent is at location y.
 When a positive resource signal arrives, that means the agent is at a goal location.
 If the goal signal rk received from the map output is smaller than the resource signal Fky, then the goal synapses get incremented by something proportional to the current map output.
 Learning at the goal synapses saturates when the goal signal correctly predicts the resource signal.
 The learning rate α sets how fast that will happen.
 Note that both the learning rules for map and goal synapses are Hebbian and strictly local: Each synapse is modified based only on signals available in the pre- and post-synaptic neurons.